-Inside R/Relationships, The Unbearably Human Corner of Reddit
+Inside R/Relationships, the Unbearably Human Corner of Reddit

 This was also when the site introduced the idea of quarantining communities: Any content that violates “a common sense of decency” wouldn’t be visible without logging in and deliberately seeking it out.
 (These pages also serve no ads and aren’t indexed in search results.
 The biggest recent example is misogyny den r/TheRedPill, which was quarantined in September 2018.)

 Recently, as the Los Angeles Times highlighted in a profile of Reddit’s advertising business, the site has been more interested in cleaning itself up—banning one of the biggest incel subreddits and broadening its definitions of bullying and harassment.
 This is, explicitly, a business concern.
 Huffman told the Times that Reddit is looking to double its revenue growth for the third year in a row.
-It just raised a $300 million investment round from the Chinese tech conglomerate Tencent, valuing it at about $3 billion, and maintaining this kind of growth requires Reddit to be a suitable partner for the big-name brands that can afford massive advertising contracts.
+It just raised a $300 million investment round in large part from the Chinese tech conglomerate Tencent, valuing it at about $3 billion, and maintaining this kind of growth requires Reddit to be a suitable partner for the big-name brands that can afford massive advertising contracts.

 But at the level of an individual subreddit, things are more personal.
 Before r/relationships, Anne was a moderator in the similar but much more unruly r/relationship_advice, where she had to teach herself how to do the job.
 “Nobody trained me; nobody told me what to do,” she said.
 “I just saw appalling things going on.”
 Years before anyone was talking about incels, Anne saw them writing in for advice: “I like this girl a lot and she won’t go out with me so I want to kill her.”
 She saw pile-ons from homophobes and misogynists and racists.
 Most of all, she saw a space that could be useful if only someone would step up, set the terms, and outlaw conversational gasoline like “pussy” and “cuck.”